It's the Great Pumpkin, Charlie Brown (soundtrack): Recording session

-The recording sessions for It's the Great Pumpkin, Charlie Brown took place at Desilu's Gower Street Studio in Hollywood on October 4, 1966.
-Guaraldi, the primary composer, led the sessions with a sextet that included Monty Budwig (bass), Colin Bailey (drums), Emmanuel Klein (trumpet), John Gray (guitar), and Ronald Lang (woodwinds).
-Guaraldi reunited with Budwig and Bailey, who had previously collaborated with him on the scores for A Charlie Brown Christmas and the unreleased A Boy Named Charlie Brown documentary.
+The score for Great Pumpkin was recorded at Desilu's Gower Street Studio in Hollywood on October 4, 1966.
+Guaraldi led a sextet comprising Monty Budwig on double bass, Colin Bailey on drums, Mannie Klein on trumpet, John Gray on guitar and Ronnie Lang on woodwinds.
+Budwig and Bailey had previously worked with Guaraldi on music for A Charlie Brown Christmas and the unaired documentary A Boy Named Charlie Brown.